Kev-in123/KahootBot/README.md

 Notes
 ------------------------------------------

-You could open the file with a normal text editor, add the game pin and a optional name, and run the file from the command line
+ - You could open the file with a normal text editor, add the game pin and a optional name, and run the file from the command line.

-When I say random I mean something like '7RYuCoT'
+ - When I say random I mean something like '7RYuCoT'.

-If you want to use a specific driver, you need the corresponding browser.
+ - If you want to use a specific driver, you need the corresponding browser.

 TODO
 ------------------------------------------

-Make a better name generator
+ - Make a better name generator